junkpasts/bitburner/README.md

 - Security of server means minimum hacking skill needed to hack it.
 - Faster hacking is when your hack skill is 2x security level.
 For example 200 hack skill for phantasy and 80 for harakiri-sushi.

-7. search.js - find Run for the hillz server (11th level deep. scan-analyze 10 maxes at 10 levels deep)
+7. search.js - find Run for the hillz server (11th level deep. [scan-analyze 10] maxes at 10 levels deep)
-- Bitrunners: type: search.js run4theh111z  Then use scnan-analyze 10 to conenct to 10th level server. inside 10th level server type CONNECT run4theh111z
+- Bitrunners: type [search.js run4theh111z] without brackets in terminal.
+Then use [scnan-analyze 10] to conenct to 10th level server. inside 10th level server type [CONNECT run4theh111z]
 - Nitesec: avmnite-02h
 - Black Hand: I.I.I.I
 - Csec: CSEC (case sensitive)